wurthless-elektroniks/clock/docs/readme.md

 ### For Wi-Fi-enabled clocks:

 **IF YOUR CLOCK HAS WI-FI SUPPORT**, the first thing that should be displayed is the letters "CFG".
 This means that the clock is starting up in configuration mode.
-Using a Wi-Fi compatible device, connect to the network labelled TMUCITW.
+Using a Wi-Fi compatible device, connect to the network labelled TMUCITW (or similar).
 If prompted for a network password, enter "wurthless" (no quotes!).

-Then open your web browser to [http://192.168.4.1].
+Once connected to the network, open your web browser to: http://192.168.4.1

 If successful, you'll see a page like this:

 ![](configpage.png)